BurnOutTrader/fund-forge/README.md

 ## Contact

-You can contact me by creating a GitHub issue or reaching out via my project email: **BurnOutTrader@outlook.com**.
+You can contact me by creating a GitHub issue or discussion, on [discord](https://discord.gg/MNXH2jEExV) or reaching out via my project email: **BurnOutTrader@outlook.com**.
 Please note, this is not my main email, but I will try to keep an eye on it.

 ## Important Notes